cherryisaac/Snake-Game/README.md

 resources/software.
 Ideally, maybe I can figure out a way to convert this into a web application or more likely I'll make a .exe file for windows and .dmg for mac.

-Last Remarks: I've done so much with this project in the last 2 month since first working on this project (Dec.
+Remarks: I've done so much with this project in the last 2 month since first working on this project (Dec.
 2022) that I've decided to not add anymore features and to just publish this and fix any bugs (and MAYBE set up high scores by difficulty) This was a really tough and interesting project, but I'm ready to go on to other projects and fix up/improve some of my older work.
 Thanks for reading this if you did and have a great day!